ADVENT PREHISTORIC DEER

 Decorated Ceramic Bowl from Los Millares, Spain, c.
 3200–2300 BC

-This decorated ceramic bowl was excavated from a collective grave at Los Millares in Spain and dates from the Iberian Copper Age which began about 3200 BC.
-It is decorated with deer, geometric patterns and stylised eyes which have all been carved into the surface of the bowl.
+This decorated ceramic bowl was excavated from Los Millares in Spain and dates from the Iberian Copper Age which began about 3200 BC.
+It is decorated with deer, geometric patterns and stylised eyes which have all been incised into the surface of the bowl.

 The bowl is on display in our European Prehistory Gallery which focuses on the prehistoric peoples of Europe and explores what can be learned about them from their surviving material culture.
-Prehistory refers to the time before written records.
-There are few written accounts of the people of Europe before the growth of the Roman Empire bought literacy to most of the region by AD 100, and most of our knowledge about prehistoric Europe is derived from archaeology.
+Prehistory refers to the time before written records, and our knowledge about prehistoric Europe is derived from archaeology.

 Los Millares (Grave 15), Spain